The Software and Hardware That Actually Earns Its Spot

 A rundown of the software and hardware that stays in my kit for every shoot — from window management and file search to label makers and Stream Decks.

-This is a list of the software and hardware I bring to every shoot.
-None of it is flashy, but all of it earns its place in the bag.
+This is what I bring to every shoot.
+None of it is glamorous.
+All of it has earned its place.

 Some links below are affiliate links.
-If you purchase through them it helps support this site at no extra cost to you.
+If you buy through them it helps support the site at no extra cost to you.

 Software

-These are apps that stay running in the background on every shoot.
-They’re lightweight, they stay out of the way, and they solve problems that come up constantly when you’re managing multiple windows, files, and displays.
+These run in the background on every shoot.
+Lightweight, out of the way, and they solve the kinds of problems that come up over and over when you’re juggling windows, files, and displays.

 Window Management: Magnet